tidepool-org/blip/README.md

 platform-client
 ===============

-Browser-side library for interacting with the tidepool platform
+Client-side library interacting with the tidepool platform

+== Example

+to run the example you need a running versions of the following

+Armarda
+User-api
+Message-api
+Segull
+Hakken
+Styx